roberrrt-s/legacy-verified-extension/README.md

 ## Install

-Currently, installation requires you to download this repository, run `npm run repack` and upload it.
+Currently, installation requires you to:

+- Clone or download this repository
+- Run `npm run repack` inside the main folder
+- Navigate to your [extension page](chrome://extensions) in Chrome.
+-

 ## Contribution